 B6.
-Product Responsibility
+PRODUCT RESPONSIBILITY

-Chaoda keeps communicating with its customers to ensure that it understands and meets the needs and expectations of its customers, and wishes to obtain customer's satisfaction so as to enable the Group to continuously improve the quality of its products.
-The Group strictly complies with the Law of the People's Republic of China on the Protection of Consumer Rights and Interests, the Advertising Law of the People's Republic of China, the Interim Measures for the Administration of Internet Advertising, the Product Quality Law of the People's Republic of China, the Hong Kong Trade Description Ordinance and other laws and regulations related to consumer protection.
-During the Reporting Period, the Group was not aware of any material non-compliance on the laws and regulations related to the quality of products and services which had a significant impact on the Group.
+The Group keeps communicating with its customers to ensure that it understands and meets the needs and expectations of its customers, and wishes to obtain customer's satisfaction so as to enable the Group to continuously improve the quality of its products.
+The Group strictly complies with the Law of the PRC on the Protection of Consumer Rights and Interests, the Advertising Law of the PRC, the Interim Measures for the Administration of Internet Advertising, the Product Quality Law of the PRC, the Hong Kong Trade Description Ordinance and other laws and regulations related to consumer protection.
+During the Reporting Period, the Group was not aware of any material non-compliance on the laws and regulations related to health and safety, advertising, labelling and privacy matters relating to products and services provided which had a significant impact on the Group.